runtime-env/import-meta-env/packages/vite/README.md

 ## Motivation

-Vite's built-in environment variables feature [statically replaces environment variables during production](https://vitejs.dev/guide/env-and-mode.html), which forces us to rebuild multiple times for different environment variables.
+The built-in [environment variables feature](https://vitejs.dev/guide/env-and-mode.html#production-replacement) statically replaces environment variables during production, which **_forces us to rebuild_** multiple times for different environment variables.

-Instead, during production, this plugin will generate a chunk with a placeholder.
+Environment variables should be easy to change between deployments **_without_** rebuilding the application or even changing any code, so we should set environment variables on the system instead of checking them into a repository with `.env` files.

-Before serving your application, you can execute the `import-meta-env` binary to statically replace the placeholder with environment variables **without** rebuilding the entire application!
+During production, this plugin generates chunks with placeholders, which allow us to statically replace environment variables **_after_** building the application (don't worry, we provide an executable for this, you don't need to write them yourself) .

 ## 🚀 Quick Start